knohow-legacy/palanote/README.md

 This is the backend server component for Palanote.

 ## Authors
-Knohow - The PostIt Team
+Knohow - The PalaNote Team

 ## License
 [GNU LGPL-3.0](https://tldrlegal.com/license/gnu-lesser-general-public-license-v3-(lgpl-3))